jtclayt/stock_portfolio/README.md

 2. Will need docker and docker-compose installed
 3. Rename files in env folder to just api.env, app.env, and mysql.env, feel free to add your own passwords, secret keys, etc
-4. Run in terminal: docker-compose up
+4. Run in terminal: docker-compose up app (If this errors may need to try a second time)
 5. React app will be on http://localhost:3000 and Django api will be on http://localhost:8000